Final Restoration of Two Anterior Implants: A Stability-First Approach with InnerView

 Traditional methods—such as manual tapping with a mirror handle or reverse torque testing—are subjective and risk compromising implant stability.
 InnerView delivers quantitative data using non-invasive technique, removing guesswork and guiding evidence-based treatment decisions.

-InnerView is redefining implant care by providing real-time functional data—helping clinicians detect weaknesses before failure occurs.
+InnerView is redefining implant care by providing real-time quantitative data—helping clinicians detect weaknesses before failure occurs.

 • Early Detection Before Symptoms Appear – InnerView identified osseointegration weakness not visible on X-rays.